TLC Homestay Accommodation Policy

 - If you cancel your program before the start of the first (4 week) session in which you are enrolled, the housing placement fee will not be refunded.

 - If you have paid for multiple sessions of homestay fees and decide to move out at the end of a session, you will be eligible a full refund of future session fees as long as you inform the center staff by the end of week three of the session.
-(You must provide four weeks' advance notice of changes in Boston.)

 - If you are terminated by a TLC center due to violation of the center’s written progress, disciplinary, and/or attendance policies, or violation of local, state, or federal laws, the center director will decide if you can continue in the homestay.
 If you are asked to leave the homestay because of violations, no refund will be made for the remaining sum of the session’s homestay fees that you have already paid.

 - Study Vacation Program (SVP) homestay is priced as part of the SVP package.
-You will not be eligible for any refunds if you voluntarily decide to leave in the middle of a session.
+You WILL NOT be eligible for any refunds if you voluntarily decide to leave in the middle of a session.
 However, you may request additional/fewer weeks in advance as part of the SVP package.
 In that case, homestay fees are calculated on a weekly (not daily) basis.
 Daily rates are only allowed if you arrive 1-4 days prior to a session start date.

-- If you make alternate housing arrangements on your own during the course of a session and move out of the homestay, you will not be eligible for any homestay fee refunds for that session.
+- If you make alternate housing arrangements on your own during the course of a session and move out of the homestay, you WILL NOT be eligible for any homestay fee refunds for that session.

 - If a TLC homestay family does not provide you with satisfactory service, such as food, transportation, and comfortable living space, you may discuss your concerns with the center director.
 Every effort will be made to find a new homestay family for you, if we do not find a resolution that is reasonable and acceptable with the current homestay family.